SuperOfficeDocs/superoffice-docs/user-guide/en/automation/listscripts.editscriptfolder.md

 ## Edit folders

-You can edit both the name of a folder and the details you entered when creating it. [!include[To do this](../../../includes/to-do-this.md)]
+You can edit both the name of a folder and the details you entered when creating it.

 1. Go to the required folder.
 2. Click the name of the folder.